ansible-content-lab/cloud-deploy/README.md

 # Governing Self-Service Cloud Infrastructure Provisioning

 Cloud providers have developed mature, feature-rich platforms that allow organizations to deploy innovative applications and services.
-In most cases, this high level of control is welcome - however in certain cases, simple self-service cloud provisioning is preferred:
+For domain experts(network, database, linux/windows administration, etc.), this high level of control fosters innovation. - however in certain cases, simple self-service cloud provisioning is preferred:
 - **Speed of Delivery:** Mature automation can be run by end-users with stripped-down options and less roadblocks, allowing business-critical applications/solutions to be delivered more quickly.
-- **Silo breakdown:** Automation of infrastructure/application provisioning encourages multiple teams of domain experts (network, security, OS, database) to work together, preparing a holistic solution to a known problem.
+- **Silo breakdown:** Automation of infrastructure/application provisioning encourages multiple teams of domain experts (network, application, database, etc.) to work together, preparing a holistic solution to a known business need.
 - **Enables Innovation:** When common cloud workloads are automated and presented with self-service delivery, domain experts are free to focus on the innovative solutions they were hired to develop.

 Ultimately, organizations can use self-service to allow end-users to create on-demand, ephemeral workloads in a way that's simple to understand.
 This repository is an example of just that, with the end-user using this interface: